The contents of this page has been updated.

 - Investigator's Brochure

-Go to Mercer Protocol Forms and Applications for downloadable versions of the forms
+Go to Mercer Protocol Forms and Applications for instructions on completing the forms

 Once an application is determined to be complete, the ORC formally accepts it and the IRB review process begins.